JoshuaPrstec/BT_stopwatch/README.md

 #### Windows

-1. On the Windows device, right-click on the desktop and click New -> Shortcut
+1. Right-click on the desktop and click New -> Shortcut
 2. In the location text field, type the following:
    ```shell
    fsquirt.exe -receive
    ```
-3. Name the file ```Blutooth File Receive```
+3. Name the file ```Bluetooth File Receive```

 #### Mac

-1. ?
+1. Go to System Settings
+2. Click General -> Sharing
+3. Turn on Bluetooth Sharing

 ## Usage Guide